How to Get Paid While on Maternity Leave

 The Takeaway

-FMLA requires employers with 50 or more employees to offer up to 12 weeks of unpaid maternity leave.
-Research the benefits that you’re entitled to based on state regulations and company policy.
-Your maternity leave may end up being cobbled together from a combination of vacation time, sick days, short-term disability, work-from-home, and unpaid leave.
+FMLA requires employers with 50 or more employees to offer up to 12 weeks of unpaid maternity leave, but only about one in four private companies offers paid maternity leave.
+Paid time may end up being cobbled together from a combination of vacation time, sick days, short-term disability, and work-from-home time.
+Make sure you carefully research the benefits that you’re entitled to based on state regulations and company policy.

 FAQ